nchlodzi/MoGo/README.md

-Welcome to my MoGo RWD one page project! </br>
+Welcome to my MoGo RWD Single Page project! </br>
 This page is my first web page made using grid.
 It was based on beautiful PSD project free downloaded from: http://freebiesbug.com/psd-freebies/mogo-free-one-page-psd-template/ </br>
 In this projct i've used jquery, gulpfile, SASS, HTML5, fontello, Photoshop, bxSlider. </br>
 The outcome of my work look like this: </br>